Antonynans/antonynans/README.md

 I am Antony! and I am a Full-stack software Engineer, technical writer and MERN stack instructor💻, looking to solve real-world problems🌏.
 I have experience in building responsive and accessible web applications.
 Do 🌟 my repository if you find my project interesting, at least your star could make someone's day🙏.

-I am currently open to frontend roles.
+I am currently open to new job opportunities.

  I love connecting with different people so if you want to say hi📫, I will be happy to meet you more! 😊😊